datasciencecampus/pygrams/docs/tech-report.md

 emergence score is calculated using a series of differential equations within the active period counts, normalised by the global trend.

-TODO: replace this with math:
+/T: TODO: replace this with math from our slides:

         active_period_trend = (sum_term_counts_567 / sum_sqrt_total_counts_567) - (sum_term_counts_123 /
         sum_sqrt_total_counts_123)